-

 Oversight Roundtable on Winter Plan

 Today, starting at 2pm, the District of Columbia Council’s Committee on Human Services is conducting a roundtable to discuss the Department of Human Services’ plan to protect the lives of people who are homeless this winter.
 Below is the testimony that will be delivered by Legal Clinic Staff Attorney Amber W. Harding.
-Council of the […] Read more…
+Council of the District of Columbia Committee of Human Services Hypothermia Roundtable Thursday, October 20, 2011 Testimony of Amber W. Harding, Washington Legal Clinic for the Homeless It has long been the stated policy and law of DC to provide emergency shelter to each and every person experiencing… Read more…

 -